 The COVID-19 pandemic has impacted all industries to some degree over the past year.
 With offices shut down, and some workforces working remotely, many offices have been left vacant.
 At the beginning of the pandemic, food and beverage and consumer goods manufacturing facilities were temporarily shut down or production was significantly reduced.
 Restaurants and retail facilities were closed or transitioned to online ordering and pick-up.
 Only critically essential services and operations managed to stay open.

 At many of these facilities, Aboveground Storage Tanks (ASTs) and/or Portable Containers (drums/totes) are used for oil or fuel storage critical to operations.
-If these facilities meet the criteria indicated below, then the facility must prepare and implement a Spill Prevention, Control, and Countermeasure (SPCC) Plan according to the Federal Oil Pollution Prevention regulation 40 CFR part 112.
+If these facilities meet the criteria indicated below, then the facility must prepare and implement an SPCC plan (Spill Prevention, Control, and Countermeasure) according to the Federal Oil Pollution Prevention regulation 40 CFR part 112.

 Many of the facility changes brought about by the COVID-19 pandemic could affect the status of SPCC regulated tanks and containers.
 It is important that these changes, which could materially affect the facilities potential for discharge of oil, be captured in the facility SPCC Plan within the required timeframe.